Books about how to build your own bicycle Online

 Start off with choosing the right style and color for your frame, though it might mean you'll have to paint it yourself.

 Pit stop: If you don't have the proper skills and equipment for a paint job, then you'll have to seek help from an expert.
-Same is true when installing the difficult parts.
+The same is true when installing the difficult parts.
 Sometimes it is hard to figure out which part goes where.
-If this is really the first time you are going to build custom bicycles, seek help from professionals to avoid wasting your time and your money over broken parts.
+If this is the first time you are going to build custom bicycles, seek help from professionals to avoid wasting your time and your money over broken parts.

 Fifth Stop - Fitting and Setting

-If you decide to build your own bicycle with multi bicycle gears, you would have to set the gears so they would shift properly.
+If you decide to build your bicycle with multi bicycle gears, you would have to set the gears so they would shift properly.
 Do some short testing before you go on real road tests.
 Remember!
 Safety is Crucial.